Jamestown Settlement: Jamestown Festival Park

 A return to Jamestown itself was considered feasible by 1957, in time for the 350th anniversary of the founding of the London Company settlement at Jamestown.
-Attractions were developed by the US National Park Service and the Commonwealth of Virginia which included the reconstructed Glasshouse, the Memorial Cross, and the visitors center.
+Attractions were developed by the National Park Service and the Commonwealth of Virginia which included the reconstructed Glasshouse, the Memorial Cross, and the visitors center.
 The National Park Service's Colonial Parkway was also completed in April 1957 linking the Historic Triangle of Jamestown, Williamsburg, and Yorktown, including the construction of a land bridge to Jamestown Island.

-The 1956 celebrations continued from April 1 to November 30 with more than one million participants, including dignitaries and politicians such as the British Ambassador and U.S. Vice President Richard Nixon.
+The 1957 celebrations continued from April 1 to November 30 with more than one million participants, including dignitaries and politicians such as the British ambassador and U.S. vice president Richard Nixon.
 Full-sized replicas were constructed of the three ships that brought the colonists: the Susan Constant, Godspeed, and Discovery.
 They were built at a shipyard in Portsmouth, Virginia and relocated to nearby Glass House Point for the festival.
-There nearly 25,000 visitors at the Festival Park on October 16, 1957, and the highlight for many was the visit and speech of Queen Elizabeth II and Prince Philip.
+There were nearly 25,000 visitors at the Festival Park on October 16, 1957, and the highlight for many was the visit and speech of Queen Elizabeth II and Prince Philip.
 Queen Elizabeth lent a copy of Magna Carta for the exhibition.
-Other events in 1957 included army and navy reviews, air force flyovers, ship and aircraft christenings, and an outdoor drama at Cape Henry, site of the first landing of the settlers in April 1607.
+Other events in 1957 included army and navy reviews, air force flyovers, ship and aircraft christenings, and an outdoor drama at Cape Henry, the site of the first landing of the settlers in April 1607.

 400th anniversary

 Jamestown Settlement facilities and programs were greatly expanded early in the 21st century as part of the Jamestown 2007 quadricentennial celebration.
 A special exhibition named "The World of 1607" was created to showcase 17th century Virginia and featured rare artifacts that were on loan from international collections and major museums.
 Additionally, new permanent exhibits were added while existing materials were refreshed, and a new introductory film was added.
-Her majesty, Queen Elizabeth II and the Duke of Edinburgh were invited and attended the Jamestown Settlement on May 14, 2005 as part of a two-day royal visit to Virginia.
+Her Majesty, Queen Elizabeth II and the Duke of Edinburgh were invited and attended the Jamestown Settlement on May 14, 2007 as part of a two-day royal visit to Virginia.
 Their itinerary included visits to the state capital in Richmond, Virginia, Colonial Williamsburg, and Historic Jamestown.
 Approximately 1,200 invited guests, educational groups, and members of the community were in attendance.
 The celebration of Jamestown was held in Jamestown, Virginia.